-No. Compliance Criterion Timeline Intent and Clarification Dairy Amendment & Guidance re 1.1.1: The Certificate Holder and Fair Tr Trade Premium.
-1.1.1.a The Certificate Holder understands the intent, purpose, and requirements of the Fair Trade Committee, Needs Assessment, and Fair Trade Premium Plan.
+No. Compliance Criterion Timeline Intent and Clarification ve 1.1.1: The Certificate Holder and Fair de Premium.
+Trade Premium Partio cipants understand the role of the Fair Trade Committee in managing the 1.1.1.a The Certificate Holder understands the intent, purpose, and requirements of the Fair Trade Committee, Needs Assessment, and Fair Trade Premium Plan.
 C-Y0 Specifically, the individuals responsible for the implementation of Module 1 as identified in 6.1.1.a understand the intent, purpose, and requirements.
 1.1.1.b Fair Trade Premium Participants have been trained on the functioning of the Fair Trade Committee, the intent of the Needs Assessment, and the development of the Fair Trade Premium Plan.
 C-Before FTC is elected (1.1.2.c) or Y1 at the latest Training for all Premium Participants occurs before the Fair Trade Committee is elected, and at least every three years thereafter.
 When a significant number of Fair Trade Premium Participants are added, these individuals must be trained.
-'Significant number' is defined as more than 10% turnover in workforce or new membership since the previous year.
+'Significant number' is defined as more than 10% turnover in workforce or new Premium Participant members since the previous year.
 This includes turnover of individuals employed as temporary workers.
-Objectiv re 1.1.2: Fair Trade Premium Participants a re represente ed in a democratically-elected Fair Trade Committee (FTC).
-1.1.2.a The Certificate Holder has designed an initial structure and election procedure for the Fair Trade Committee that ensures the proportional representation of diverse groups within the Fair Trade C-Y0 The intent is that the composition of the Fair Trade Committee reflects the composition of the group of Premium Participants.
+Objectiv ve 1.1.2: Fair Trade Premium Participant s are represented in a democratically-elected Fair Trade Committee.
+1.1.2.a The Certificate Holder has designed an initial structure and election procedure for the Fair Trade Committee that ensures the proportional representation of diverse groups within the Fair Trade Premium Participants on the Fair Trade Committee.
+C-Y0 The intent is that the composition of the Fair Trade Committee (FTC) reflects the composition of the group of Premium Participants, so that all Premium Participants feel represented on the FTC.
+"Diverse groups" shall be identified as appropriate to the composition of the Premium Participants (the workforce analysis required in 3.1.2.a and the Certificate scope may help with this).
+Groups could include, for example, indigenous workers, women farmers, temporary migrant workers, workers in a processing facility, multiple farm/facility sites, multiple cooperatives, or specific communities.
 The role of the Certificate Holder is to ensure proportional representation by designing an appropriate structure and election procedure, not to identify individuals to serve on the FTC.
-More than one FTC may be created per group of Premium Participants as long as Premium Participants on the FTC. each Premium Participant is represented in exactly one FTC.
-Note that this criterion is applicable only for the initial certification.
-Once the process for election of the FTC has started, under 1.1.2.b the Premium Participants will be responsible for modifying the proposed structure and governance of the FTC(s).
-Detailed rules for setting up the FTC(s) and for distributing Premium across multiple FTCs are outlined in Annex A.
+More than one FTC may be created per group of Premium Participants as long as each Premium Participant is represented in exactly one FTC.